JFCaBa/metatrader4/README.md

 # MetaTrader 4 on Docker

-Run MetaTrader 4 in a Docker container with proper Wine and 32-bit support on RHEL/AlmaLinux.
+Run MetaTrader 4 in a Docker container with proper Wine and 32-bit support on RHEL/AlmaLinux, not tested on other distributions.

 ## Prerequisites